Cyberpunk derivatives: Other proposed science fiction derivatives

 There have been a handful of divergent terms based on the general concepts of steampunk.
 These are typically considered unofficial and are often invented by readers, or by authors referring to their own works, often humorously.

+For instance, Bruce Sterling described his 2004 novel The Zenith Angle, which follows the story of a hacker whose life is changed by the September 11 attacks, as "nowpunk".
+The developers of the computer game Neo Cab used the same term to describe themselves.
+Another example is "Rococopunk", a combination of Rococo and punk clothing in cosplay or theatrical costuming.
+Also, the term "Stonepunk" has been used to refer to settings based in which characters use Neolithic technology, such as the 2017 videogame Horizon Zero Dawn.
+The term "NASApunk" was coined by Todd Howard to describe the visual aesthetic of the game Starfield, which is inspired by real-world technology such as that used by NASA.

-A large number of terms have been used by the GURPS roleplaying game Steampunk to describe anachronistic technologies and settings, including stonepunk (Stone-Age tech), bronzepunk (Bronze-Age tech), sandalpunk/ironpunk (Iron-Age tech), candlepunk (Medieval tech), clockpunk (Renaissance tech), and atompunk/transistorpunk (Atomic-Age tech).
+A large number of terms have been used by the GURPS roleplaying game Steampunk to describe anachronistic technologies and settings, including clockpunk (Renaissance tech), and transistorpunk (Atomic-Age tech)—the latter is analogous to atompunk.
 These terms have seen very little use outside GURPS.